IgorSzemela/IgorSzemela/README.md

 - Unicorn Attack game written in C with video presentation provided as well.
 - Algorithms and data structures written in C++, more in-detail info is in the form of comments in the source files.
 - BuildingShop - SQL Database created for a shop with ERD diagram and RDB schema.
+- ConviRent_car_rental - analysis and design of car rental company, including UML diagrams and design of IT systems.
 - NumericalMethods - Matlab scripts which tackle real-life challenges.
 - MultimediaPlayer - Bash script which runs multimedia files.
 Video presentation is also provided.